-Settling Your Family Member’s Estate Effectively
+Helping Clients Settle a Family Member’s Complex Estate Effectively

 If you’re about to start the probate process and you’re not sure where to turn for advice, our law firm can help you.
-An estate attorney on our team will walk you through the probate process from beginning to end, helping you file documents, calculate assets, and eventually close the estate.
+A Contra Costa County probate lawyer on our team will walk you through the probate process from beginning to end, helping you file documents, calculate assets, and eventually close the estate.
 We understand how overwhelming this process can feel, and we are dedicated to using our experience to help you and your family.
 Our team at Patricia Scott Law is here to assist you.

-To learn more about our services, please call us today at 510-984-2390.
+To learn more about our services, book an initial consultation today at 510-984-2390.

 What Does the Probate Process Entail?

-The specifics of the probate process vary slightly from state to state but remain generally the same throughout the country.
+The specifics of the probate process vary slightly from state to state, but remain generally the same throughout the country.
 During probate, the court will examine the will and assets of the deceased, plus any other instructions left behind.
 Family members of the deceased can bring up disputes or issues that will then be addressed during probate.

 The executor of the estate has the largest role in the probate process.
 If your loved one had a will, the executor is typically named in that document.
 If not, the court will assign an executor.
 The executor starts the probate process by filing the will with the court.
 In most cases, probate is done in the county where the deceased lived.